apoz/flash-cards/Terraform.md

 You can include a count parameter in some resource and it will create that number of resources.
 A count.index atribute is differente for each instance of the array which can be accessed by `${count.index}`.

-The identifier of the resource, then becomes a list.
+The identifier of the resource, then becomes a list automatically.

 #### Conditional statements